i-html

 Targeting the response

-By default <i-html> will parse the response as HTML, and inject the <body> element's contents into itself.
-This can be changed by altering the target= attribute on <i-html> itself (which defaults to 'body>*' (or 'svg' if accept= is an SVG mime)).
+By default <i-html> will parse the response as HTML, and inject the <body> element's contents into itself, ignoring any unwrapped text nodes.
+The selection of content to be injected can be customized by setting the target= attribute on <i-html> itself (which defaults to 'body>*' (or 'svg' if accept= is an SVG mime)).
 If you find you want to take a different element from the response body, set target= to any valid querySelector.
 If target= is an invalid querySelector it'll revert to 'body>*'.
 You can check if a target= select is valid by using JavaScript to set .target and then read the value back out, for example:

 myEl.target = '/not a valid selector/' // this won't set: